 Vasilis Valdramidis graduated from the Aristotle University of Thessaloniki at the Department of Food Science and Technology (Greece).
 Part of his degree was held at the University of Nottingham, UK and ATO-DLO, Wageningen, the Netherlands.
 He was awarded his PhD at Catholic University of Leuven (Department of Chemical Engineering), Belgium, for research on Predictive Modelling in Foods.
 He undertook post doctoral research at the Agricultural University of Athens (Greece) in Predictive Modelling, the Agri-Food and Bioscience Institute (Nothern Ireland) in non-thermal technologies and the French National Institute for Agricultural Research (France) in food equipment Hygiene.
-He was also a research and teaching fellow at the Dublin Institute of Technology (Ireland) and the University College Dublin (Ireland) in non-thermal technologies, bioenergy and disinfection technologies of food products before joining University of Malta in Food Science at the Department of Food Studies and Environmental Health.
+He was also a research and teaching fellow at the Dublin Institute of Technology (Ireland) and the University College Dublin (Ireland) before joining University of Malta in Food Science at the Department of Food Sciences and Nutrition.

 He has been awarded more than 20 fellowships or awards and is or has been actively involved in the management, coordination and/or scientific reporting of different EU Framework (PROTECT, SUIT4FOOD, DiTec, RePear, Q-Safe, BUGDEATH), Flemish (IWT), French (SIMPFRI) and U.K. (British Council) projects.

 DARMANIN, M., KOZAK, D., DE OLIVEIRA MALLIA, J., BLUNDELL, R., GATT, R. and VALDRAMIDIS, V.P., 2020.
 Generation of plasma functionalized water: Antimicrobial assessment and impact on seed germination.